markmoxon/elite-source-code-acorn-electron/3-assembled-output/README.txt

 ---------------------------------------
-Acornsoft Elite (Compendium version)
+Acornsoft Elite (Enhanced version)

 For the Electron with 16K sideways RAM

-Contains the flicker-free ship drawing routines from the BBC Master version, backported by Mark Moxon
+Contains the flicker-free ship drawing routines from the BBC Master version, bug fixes and many other enhancements, all backported by Mark Moxon

 Contains flicker-free planet drawing routines by Mark Moxon